Absortium/frontend/README.md

 * `postgres` - postgres service (postgres data are stored separately, even if you remove service the data would be persisted).
 * `rabbitmq` - queue service.
 * `redis` - redis service (needed as backend for `rabbitmq` tasks store).
+* `router` - `crossbar.io` service which notify user about new offers, market info, exchange history changes.

 ## Alias info
 * `god` - go to the `project` directory (DELUGE_PATH).